AustralianCancerDataNetwork/oa-configurator/docs/integration.md

 1. A gitignored `.env` file holds secrets that Docker Compose substitutes into its YAML.
 2. The container's startup command calls `omop-config configure <package>` with `--flags`, writing those values into `config.toml` **once at startup**.
-3. After that, the app reads `config.toml` normally — no environment variables involved.
+3. After that, the app reads `config.toml` normally without any environment variables involved.

 The `.env` file is a Docker Compose concern only.
 It is never loaded by the Python app.